voschezang/coding-handbook/quotes.md

     * Blameless doesn't mean nameless
         * *Nameless* postmortems imply that there is a need to hide the name.
         * Attribution is required for learning (investigation), but it doesn't require (over-)sanctioning.
         * Rather than suppressing blame, regulate it and challenge allegations.
+Decouple attribution from causality, intentionality and context.
 * Activity does not imply achievement.